kotlasaicharan/Instacart-Data-Analysis/README.md

   - Based on the plot of 'Orders VS Day of Week', we can map 0 and 1 as Saturday and Sunday, respectively, based on the assumption that most people buy groceries on weekends.
   - The majority of the orders are made during the day.
   - Based on the heatmap between 'Day of Week' and 'Hour of Day,' we can say that Saturday afternoons and Sunday mornings are prime time for orders.
+  -most of the orders takes place from 8AM to 6 PM
 <p align="center">
   <img width="400" height="300" src="https://github.com/kotlasaicharan/Instacart-Data-Analysis/blob/main/plots/Data%20Analyzation/Total%20Orders%20per%20Day%20of%20Week.png">
 </p>